-The independent directors meet without the non-independent directors each quarter, or as many times as required.
-There were four meetings of the independent directors during the financial year ended December 31, 2019.
-Ms. Doré, as Lead Director, chaired these meetings until August 7, 2019.
-The Chair of the Board, Mr. I. Sutherland, chaired the meetings thereafter upon confirmation of his independence by the Board.
-The Lead Director position was subsequently eliminated.
+The independent directors meet without the non-independent directors at most Board meetings, and as many times as required.
+There were nine meetings of the independent directors during the financial year ended December 31, 2021.
+Mr. Sutherland chaired the meetings.